Organism Referred for Identification, Aerobic Bacteria

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Organisms are referred to confirm identification or when the identity is unknown.
 This may provide helpful information regarding the significance of the organism, its role in the disease process, and its possible origin.

 Techniques employed may include conventional biochemical analysis, carbon source utilization, commercial identification strips or panels, MALDI-TOF mass spectrometry or sequencing nucleic acid of the 16S ribosomal RNA (rRNA) gene.

 Identification of organism

 Genus and species are reported on aerobic bacterial isolates, whenever possible.

 Bacillus species will be reported out as "Large spore-forming aerobic gram-positive Bacillus, not Bacillus cereus or Bacillus anthracis," unless species identification is specifically requested on the request form.

 1. Manual of Clinical Microbiology.
-Edited by: PR Murray, EJ Baron, MA Pfaller, et al. Ninth edition.
-Washington, DC, ASM Press, 2007
+11th edition.
+Edited by JH Jorgensen, MA Pfaller, KC Carrol, et al. Washington, DC, ASM Press, 2015